Gilead and GSK drugs for HCV and HIV win EU green light

-LONDON European regulators have recommended approval of a new drug from Gilead Sciences to treat hepatitis C and an HIV medicine from GlaxoSmithKline, both of which are expected to be major sellers.
+LONDON European regulators have recommended approval of a new drug from Gilead Sciences (GILD.O) to treat hepatitis C and an HIV medicine from GlaxoSmithKline (GSK.L), both of which are expected to be major sellers.

-The European Medicine Agency (EMA) said on Friday its committee of experts also gave the green light to a tuberculosis drug from Japan's Otsuka, following a review of an earlier rejection.
+The European Medicine Agency (EMA) said on Friday its committee of experts also gave the green light to a tuberculosis drug from Japan's Otsuka (4768.T), following a review of an earlier rejection.

 Recommendations for marketing approval by the EMA's Committee for Medicinal Products for Human Use (CHMP) are normally endorsed by the European Commission within a couple of months.